French cruiser Infernet

 Infernet was the second and final member of the D'Estrées class of protected cruisers built for the French Navy in the 1890s.
 The D'Estrées-class cruisers were ordered as part of a construction program directed at strengthening the fleet's cruiser force at a time the country was concerned with the growing naval threat of the Italian and German fleets.
 The new cruisers were intended to serve overseas in the French colonial empire.
 D'Estrées was armed with a main battery of two 138 mm guns, was protected by an armor deck that was 1.5 to 1.7 in thick, and was capable of steaming at a top speed of up to 20 to 20.5 kn.

 Infernet had a relatively short career.
 She was completed in 1900, after which she was assigned to the Northern Squadron.
 In 1901, she was sent to French Madagascar, and two years later, she was transferred to the East Indies, where she remained through 1905.
-After returning to France, she ran aground off Les Sables-d'Olonne in 1910 and could not be pulled free.
+After returning to France, she was sold for demolition in 1910, but was lost by stranding off Les Sables-d'Olonne when in tow to the scrapyard.

 Design

 In the 1880s and 1890s, factions in the French Navy's officer corps argued over the types of cruiser that best served France's interests.
 Some argued for a fleet of small but fast protected cruisers for commerce raiding, another sought ships useful for patrolling the country's colonial possessions, while another preferred vessels more suited to operations with the home fleet of battleships.
 The two cruisers of the D'Estrées class were ordered under the construction program of 1896 at the behest of the colonialists for use in the French overseas empire.

 Infernet was 95 m long overall, with a beam of 12 m and a draft of 5.39 m.
 She displaced 2428 LT.
 Her crew numbered 235 officers and enlisted men.
-The ship's propulsion system consisted of a pair of triple-expansion steam engines driving two screw propellers.
+The ship's propulsion system consisted of a pair of triple-expansion steam engines made by Schneider, driving two screw propellers.
 Steam was provided by eight coal-burning Normand-type water-tube boilers that were ducted into two widely spaced funnels.
 Her machinery was rated to produce 8500 ihp for a top speed of 20 to 20.5 kn.
 She had a cruising range of 8000 nmi at a speed of 10 kn.

 The ship was armed with a main battery of two 138 mm Modèle 1893 45-caliber guns.
 They were placed in individual pivot mounts with gun shields, one forward and aft on the centerline.
 These were supported by a secondary battery of four 100 mm guns, which were carried in sponsons.
 For close-range defense against torpedo boats, she carried eight 47 mm 3-pounder Hotchkiss guns and two 37 mm 1-pounder guns.
 Armor protection consisted of a curved armor deck that was 1.5 to 1.7 in thick.